Muszeb/ENQUIRE/README.md

 #### A

-Suppose you want to know which entities are related to the concept of *neoplasms*.
-As a proxy, we can write a query that matches MeSH term containing the word "neoplasm" and return genes (orange), MeSH (turquoise), and Literature (red) nodes like so:
+Suppose you want to know which entities are related to the concept of *neoplasms* within a broader search concerning the interrelation between ferroptosis and immune system.
+As a proxy, we can write a query that matches MeSH terms containing the word "neoplasm" and that returns genes (orange), MeSH (turquoise), and Literature (red) nodes from the example ENQUIRE network like so:

 ```cypher
 MATCH (m:MeSH)-[:HAS_SOURCE]-(l:Literature)-[:HAS_SOURCE]-(g:Gene)